 They could be on the same flight, staying at the same hotel, eating the same food, and taking the same excursions.
 But, they might be paying wildly different prices for the exact same experience because one chose to do a little research instead.

-One of the first steps in becoming a frugal traveler is deciding where you want to go.
-The good news?
-No location is off-limits, as long as you’re flexible on the timing of your vacation.
+One of the first steps in becoming a frugal traveler is picking a place where you want to go, and can also afford to go.
+The good news is that no location is necessarily off-limits, as long as you can be flexible on the timing of your vacation.

-Listen, unless you are lucky, you’re probably not going to get a great deal on a flight or hotel to Cape Cod for Fourth of July weekend.
-And you’re likely not going to get a budget price on accommodations for a visit to the Caribbean over Christmas either.
-But, you may be able to score a sweet deal if you decide to go to either of those places during what is referred to as “shoulder season.”
+While you’re not likely to get a great deal on a hotel on Cape Cod for Fourth of July weekend or a cheap flight to the Caribbean over Christmas, you may be able to score a sweet deal if you decide to go to either of those places during what is referred to as “shoulder season.”

-The term shoulder season is used by professional travelers and agents around the world to denote the time between busy seasons in any given destination.
+The term shoulder season is used by professional travelers and agents around the world to denote the time in-between busy seasons in any given destination.

-But choose to visit just prior to this, say in November, or just after, in May or June, and you may be able to find better deals.
+If you opt to visit just prior to this, say in November, or just after, in May or June, and you will likely be able to find better deals.
 As a bonus, there will likely be fewer people around, meaning you might be able to take excursions with fewer people, get restaurant reservations at highly sought after spots, and may even luck your way into a room upgrade at your hotel for free.

 Finding Flight Deals

-Stay tuned to your email inbox: Here’s a bit of good news for busy travelers: There are other people out there willing to look for a good deal for you.
+Signing up for email alerts.
+Some good news for busy travelers: There are other people out there willing to look for a good deal for you.
 And they’ll do it for free so long as you subscribe to their email newsletter.

-Do your research, and maybe sign up for a few key newsletters like Next Vacay , a website where users input their destination, then simply wait for the site to send them daily emails with flight deals.
-Or try Scott’s Cheap Flights , a newsletter that claims to find tickets up to 90% off.
+Next Vacay , for example, is a website where users can input their destination, then simply wait for the site to send them daily emails with flight deals.

 Scoring Deals on Accommodations

-If you can check in on a Monday and out on a Friday you may be able to save even more as mid-week pricing can be cheaper than weekends.
+If you can check in on a Monday and out on a Friday, for instance, you may be able to save, since mid-week pricing can be cheaper than weekends.

-And, like staying tuned to the newsletters above, make sure to regularly check the hotel website you’re hoping to stay at.
+Even if you’re booking at a travel site, it’s also a good idea to frequently check the website of any hotel you’re interested in staying at.
 There, they may announce different deals and sales.
 At the very least, you may be able to spot a free room upgrade or free breakfast.

 Entertaining Yourself on a Frugal Vacation